Audio updated on April 1, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 This study argues for a different mindset:

-If John’s AIP had landed in the highest quartile, the data suggest he would have fit into a group with substantially higher downstream event risk, despite the lack of a big angiographic blockage.
+If John’s AIP had been in the highest quartile, the data suggest he would have fit into a group with substantially higher downstream event risk—despite the lack of a big angiographic blockage.

-And if John had both non-obstructive CAD and very high AIP, that combination maps onto the study’s highest-risk subgroup—the exact scenario where “reassurance” is most dangerous.
+If John had both non-obstructive CAD and a very high AIP, that combination maps onto the study’s highest-risk subgroup—the exact scenario where “reassurance” is most dangerous.

-Angiography answered, “Is there a major blockage today?”
+Angiography answers: “Is there a major blockage today?”

 A “non-obstructive” angiogram can be falsely comforting—especially if the patient hears, “No major blockage.”

-The practical value of AIP is that it can push the conversation in the right direction: from reassurance to risk reduction, and from “short-term discharge” to “long-term prevention.”
+The practical value of AIP is that it can push the conversation from reassurance to risk reduction.

 …it’s a strong argument against “watch and wait.”
-It’s a cue to treat the situation as high-stakes prevention, not “good news.”
+It’s a cue to treat the situation as high-stakes prevention.

 A) Lifestyle becomes the main therapy—not a footnote